 Globe of NY does have a simplified issue whole life policy for up to $25,000.
 It is similar to other final expense plans, except the qualifications are much more stringent.

 You must be able to answer “no” to the following two questions to receive level coverage starting day one:

-Within the past three (3) years, has any Applicant:
+Within the past 3 years, has any applicant:

 - Used a wheelchair on a daily basis in the home due to illness?